-By now we are used to being stuck indoors with the Covid-19 pandemic but, as the days get lighter and the holidays loom getting outdoors is on top of everyones list.
+By now we are used to being stuck indoors after the Covid-19 pandemic but, as the days get lighter and the holidays loom getting outdoors is on top of everyones list.
 Then the heavens open!
-Don’t let a rainy day stop play with these 10 great ideas on what to do when your stuck indoors.
+Don't let a rainy day stop play with these 10 great ideas on what to do when your stuck indoors.
 Hopefully by the time you got through a couple the clouds will disappear and you can go outside and let off some steam and of course, jump in muddy puddles!

 Ten of the Best Family Rainy Day Activities

 1. Body Painting